Visitors Guide to

 was used as a living room, kitchen, dining area, and sleeping quarters.

-as an additional bedroom.
-This portion of the house was constructed in the
+or as an additional bedroom.
+This portion of the house was constructed

 In 1830 McDonald sold the home to